RhysandLy/ISDM---Group-4/ISDMProjectReport.md

 With the current system, callers and relationship managers are manually matched, which is an inefficient way for routing as it wastes time, potential sales and in turn costs more money.
 With new call routing system,  the company is given another way to improve customer experience, relationships and fosters loyalty when paired with an appropriate relationship manager quickly, as callers are pleased that the business understands their needs, interests and values their time.

 The new system will be extremely scalable.
 Depending on future and or changing business requirements the call routing system can be scaled up or down easily.
-This “future-proof” design of the system is important in this ever-changing technological society where business are always looking to upgrade and improve themselves.
+This “future-proof” design of the system is important in this ever-changing technological society where business' are always looking to upgrade and improve themselves.

 Cost effectiveness is a massive advantage when implementing a new intelligent call routing system, it can optimize operational costs by ensuring that calls are always routed to a matching relationship manager and never lost or sent to voicemail, eliminating any revenue losses that may occur due to lost calls.
 The improvement in call routing caller to matching relationship managers will help capitalise on conversion rates by providing a better customer experience to inbound callers.
 The complexities that come with manual pre-routing and computer telephony integration are eliminated with the newly defined scalable, cost-effective, customer-based information system.